mattermost/docs/source/administration/config-settings.rst

 Enable Amazon S3 Debugging
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-**True**: Additional debugging information is included in the system logs.
+**True**: When true, log additional debugging information to the system logs.
 Typically set to `false` in production.

 **False**: No Amazon S3 debugging information is included in the system logs.